HichamBerbache/insecure-deserialization/README.md

 3. The home page displays the current theme preference.
 You can click on the "Set Light Theme" or "Set Dark Theme" links to change the theme preference.

-## Cookie Serialization

-The app uses the `pickle` module to serialize and deserialize the theme preferences before storing and retrieving them from cookies.
-This is done to demonstrate a basic usage of serialization in a Flask app.

-**Note:** In a real-world scenario, using `pickle` for serialization can have security implications.
-Always be cautious when dealing with user input and consider using safer serialization formats.

-## Contributing

-If you find any issues or have improvements to suggest, please feel free to open an issue or create a pull request.

-## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.